 This outstanding multi-use trail is part of The Great Trail (formerly known as the Trans Canada Trail), passes through a variety of incredible landscapes and features 7 additional trestles, including Holt Creek, McGee Creek and Marie Canyon.

-Other Details and Info
+Other Kinsol Trestle Details and Info

 The park is open every day, year-round from dawn to dusk and is a popular picnic area in summer.
 There are quite a few good swimming spots along the Koksilah River to enjoy on nice days.
-There are accessible toilets at the parking lot and on the north side of the bridge itself but no portable water so you should carry some with you.
+There are accessible toilets at the parking lot and on the north side of the bridge itself but no potable water so you should carry some with you.
 Dogs are allowed but need to be kept on a leash.

-The trestle can be accessed from the south parking lot off Glen Eagles road in Shawnigan Lake (via the Kinsol Trestle Trail) or the north parking lot off Riverside Drive in Cobble Hill.
-Even though the north lot is technically closer (just a few hundred metres walk), the drive from is considerably longer and the road is pretty rough so the south lot is far more popular.
+The trestle can be accessed from the south parking lot off Glen Eagles Road in Shawnigan Lake (via the Kinsol Trestle Trail) or the north parking lot off Riverside Drive in Cobble Hill.
+Even though the north lot is technically closer (just a few hundred metres walk), the drive is considerably longer and the road is pretty rough so the south lot is far more popular.

 The southern parking area fits around 35 cars and can sometimes fill up on summer weekends.
 There are also some parking areas along the road, in case you don’t get there in time to get a spot.

 To reach the south lot by vehicle:

 From Victoria to Kinsol Trestle, take the Trans Canada Highway north to Mill Bay/Shawnigan Lake Road, turn west (left) and follow it to the Village of Shawnigan Lake.
 Then take a right onto Shawnigan Lake Road, which eventually becomes Renfrew Road, and stay on this past the end of the lake and take a right onto Gleneagles Road.
 There is a public parking area about 550 metres down the road on the right side.